 - It is enlisted in the UNESCO world heritage site because of its beauty and historical heritage sites.

-- It has many rare species like the snow leopard and pandas in this area.
+- Has many rare species like the snow leopard and pandas in this area.

 - It has an immense amount of natural beauty.

-- You will get to see the dramatic mountains with glaciers and deep valleys with the majestic view of everything.
+- You will get to see the dramatic mountains with glaciers and deep valleys with a majestic view of everything.

 - You will also get to experience the Sherpa culture.
 The residence is filled with Sherpa, who have a vast image of diversity and culture.